ArnaoutLab/sentropy/README.md

 ## Results as a pandas dataframe

-Same dataset as above, except now results are returned as a dataframe.
+Same dataset as above, except now results are returned as a dataframe:
 ```
 from sentropy import sentropy
 import numpy as np